hash-saurabhjain/credit-suisse-assignment/README.md

 ## Running The Program

-In order to run the code you will need to either clone the repository locally or you can download the zip file into whichever directory you prefer and UnZip it.
+In order to run the code you will need to either clone the repository locally, or you can download the zip file into whichever directory you prefer and UnZip it.

 After this you simply need to cd into /credit-suisse-assignment/output and run the command "java -jar serverlogService-0.0.1.jar logfile.txt" which will build and run the program with the log file to be parsed being logfile.txt which is a sample file I created based on the example given in the assignment.